fviaren/k8s-pod-eval-service/Readme.md

 ```

-# How to deploy

-# TODOs
+## Further development
-- [ ] Deploy - dockerfile, test deployment and readme
+- [ ] Prepare service for deployment on cluster
 - [ ] Rule modules as arguments
 - [ ] Test to create and delete cluster and pods